 Adding and Changing Life Insurance Beneficiaries

-While the precise procedure for adding or changing life insurance beneficiaries varies by insurer, the basic process is the same.
+While the precise procedure for policy owners to add or change life insurance beneficiaries varies by insurer, the basic process is the same.
+These stipulations apply to both term life insurance and whole life insurance policies.

 All life insurance applications ask policyholders-to-be to name at least one beneficiary.
 You can name as many primary and contingent beneficiaries as you’d like before your policy is officially written, subject to community property laws.